blastcloud/guzzler-docs/docs/roadmap/readme.md

 }
 ```

-Just to clarify what is being shown above, both the `validate()` method and the `drive()` function both take the name of the vendor specified in the `drive.json` file, then the specific endpoint in question, followed by the verb or status code that should be either expected or returned.
+Just to clarify what is being shown above, the `validate()` method and the `drive()` function both take the name of the vendor specified in the `drive.json` file, then the specific endpoint in question, followed by the verb or status code that should be either expected or returned.

 The real benefit of auto-generating data according to spec is that we are then "contract testing", meaning we are testing based on the "promise" offered to us by the external service owner.
-That way, we can both dynamically use realistic responses, but we are also following the mantra "Don't mock what you don't own" and replacing it with "Mock what you are guaranteed in a contract".
+That way we can use realistic responses, but also follow the mantra "Don't mock what you don't own".
+Instead, we're replacing it with "Mock what you are guaranteed in a contract".

 ## Phase 3: Road Test